cnsuhao/engine1/docs/Markdown/MainPageFAQ.md

 This physiology engine is a fork of the %BioGears project, version 6.1.1, began at Applied Research Associates, Inc. (ARA) with oversight from the Telemedicine and Advanced Technology Research Center (TATRC) under award W81XWH-13-2-0068.

+With the Pulse Physiology Engine we are addressing several limitations we uncovered with the BioGears Engine.
+We have established an public repository and issue tracker to encourage community collaboration and contribution, fixed licensing issues that ensure an Aphache 2.0 license, added complete cross-platform builds and support, increased our compiler support, added built in support for our verification test suite, and improved/streamlined the build process.

-The %BioGears original core technical team is now at Kitware and is leveraging the company's expertise in medical computing and its history of maintaining and caring for open-source projects.
-We are working to create a stable environment for the engine to thrive and be active.
-With our fork, the code bases has diverged quickly from the %BioGears codebase to support our current architectural plan.
-We hope to continue collaborating with %BioGears.
+The %BioGears original core technical team is now at Kitware and is leveraging the company's expertise in medical computing and its history of maintaining and caring for open-source projects to further advance the engine and explore new avenues of research, such as pediatrics, patient-specific modeling and virtual surgery planning/rehearsal.
+We are working to create a stable environment for the engine to encourage community collaboration and contribution through the public repository.
+The code base has diverged quickly from the %BioGears codebase to support these needs; however, we hope to continue collaborating with %BioGears to benefit both projects in the future.

 ## How do I get the physiology engine?